hangoutsbot/hangoutsbot/README.md

 5. restart the bot and it will dump out a conversation and users list
 6. find your actual account user name, the chat_id will be listed next to it

-### getting other user ids, and/or if you know another bot admin
+### with an existing bot

-If you are already a bot admin (or know another bot admin) you can join an existing Hangout with the bot participating and have the admin issue the following command `/bot user <your first/last name>` - this will dump the user id for the named user.
+join a group with an existing bot and issue this command `/bot whoami`, your chat_id will be displayed

 # Developers: TODO